 118:31:12 Mitchell: Suit Circuit Relief, Auto.

-118:31:19 Shepard: (Probably having trouble reaching the valve behind Ed) Shit.
+[In the first paragraph of the second column of page 4-1 in the LM Lunar Surface Checklist, this line reads "Suit Circuit Relief - Auto (Verify). ]118:31:19 Shepard: (Possibly having trouble seeing the valve behind Ed) Shit.
 Can you move over a little bit?
 I'll get it; there we go.
 (Pause)

 118:31:28 Mitchell: Suit Gas Diverter (Valve), Push/Cabin.
 (Pause) Okay?
 (Pause) Okay.